 Artist Maureen Wong (via My C.A.S.E.
 Studies) found some stackable wine racks at Pier One and cheap plastic cups from Walmart, and I’ve got a great storage system that I love and has plenty of space for more markers!
 And if I really want to, I can just keep adding more racks and cups to store even more!

 *To secure the cups to the racks, Maureen drilled 2 really small holes in the bottom of each cup and then wired the cups to the back of the rack.

 10. Find Your Local Art Supply Donation Center

 Free Supplies.
 Ummm… YES!
 These centers recycle donated art supplies, typically for cheap or for trade.
 Here are some regional ones but google your state and “Local Art Supply Donation Center.”
 A List Of Resource Centers World-Wide (* not necessarily just art nut materials at large).

 Ceramic Teacher Daisy Maestas uses this to keep pieces from drying.
 Sometimes we’ll put the pots on bats and have a little moisture at the bottom but other than that it’s just your average cooler with no modifications.
 The cooler will keep them from drying for up to a few weeks if needed.

 12. Save those brushes you thought were ruined

-Are you ending the year and realizing how many brushes your going to have to throw out because some student was too lazy to clean properly.
+Are you ending the year and realizing how many brushes you have to throw out because some student was too lazy to clean properly?
 Wait, there is hope!
-An old art teacher favorite hack is to soak in murphy’s oil or fabric softener for 24 hours to revive those brushes to a usable state.
+An old art teacher’s favorite hack is to soak in Murphy’s oil or fabric softener for 24 hours to revive those brushes to a usable state.